Azure/azure-iot-sdks/c/doc/run_sample_on_arduino_wifi101.md

 <a name="setup"/>
 ## Setup the development environment

-This section shows you how to set up a development environment for the Azure IoT device SDK with the Arduino or Genuino WiFi 101 shield.
+This section shows you how to set up a development environment for the Azure IoT device SDK with the Arduino or Genuino WiFi 101 shield or MKR1000 board.

 1. Open the Arduino IDE and install the following libraries using the ```Library Manager```, which can be accessed via ```Sketch -> Include Library -> Managed Libraries ...```
   * ```WiFi101```